List of Murdoch Mysteries episodes: Season 16 (2022–2023)

 Season 16 also marked the 250th episode, which was filmed in black and white.

 Jesse LaVercombe reprised his role as Jack Walker in the two-part season premiere.
 Episode three features three literary characters: Rudyard Kipling, Lucy Maud Montgomery, and Edith Wharton.
 William S. Harley and Arthur Davidson appear when another inventor steals their ideas for motorcycles.
 Peter Stebbings returns as James Pendrick in episode fourteen and guest-stars alongside astronaut Chris Hadfield, portraying a rocket scientist, for the event of Halley's Comet.

-Brian Paul, Peter Keleghan, John Tench and Matthew Bennett reprised their roles as Prime Minister Laurier, Terrence Meyers, Alexander Graham Bell and Allen Clegg, respectively, with this being the final appearance for Bennett.
+Brian Paul, Peter Keleghan, John Tench and Matthew Bennett reprise their roles as Prime Minister Laurier, Terrence Meyers, Alexander Graham Bell and Allen Clegg, respectively, with this being the final appearance for Bennett.
 This season also marks the final appearance of James Graham as Arthur Carmichael.
-Olympic gold medal winner Andre De Grasse makes his first television appearance as a shopkeeper who brags how he fast he could run.
+Olympic gold medal winner Andre De Grasse makes his first television appearance, as a shopkeeper who brags how he fast he can run.